seedy1/seedy1/README.md

 ## Hi there, I'm [Seedy][website] 🇬🇲

 # I am an Engineer.
-- 👀 I’m currently looking for a software engineering job.
+- 👀 I’m currently looking for a graduate software engineering role or simialr.
-- 👻 I am studying a Masters in Software Engierning at [EFREI Paris][efrei].
+- 👻 A Software Engierning student at [EFREI Paris][efrei].
 - 🤖 I studied a Masters in Artificial intellignce at [AMMI][AMMIwebsite].
-- 👯 I’m looking for an opportunity to share and also give.
-- 🎮 Basketball player with Legendary FIFA skils and COD.

 ## Contact Me: